Hungarian National Gallery in Budapest

-The museum holds numerous works by renowned artists such as Mihály Munkácsy, Pal Szinyei Merse and Bertalan Székely.
+The museum holds numerous works by renowned artists such as Mihály Munkácsy, Pal Szinyei Merse, and Bertalan Székely.

 A little disappointing

-If on the other hand, you are not very interested in art and want to visit the Museum because it is housed in the Buda Castle, we warn you that you might be a little disappointed.
+If on the other hand, you're not very interested in art and want to visit the Museum because it's housed in the Buda Castle, we warn you that you might be a little disappointed.

 Tuesday to Sunday: 10 am – 6 pm.

-EU citizens (aged between 6 and 26 and between 62 and 70): 700 Ft.
+EU citizens (aged between 6 and 26 and between 62 and 70): 1,700 Ft (US$ 4.80)

-Children less than 6 years old and Seniors over 70: free entry.
+Children less than 6 years old and Seniors over 70: free entry

-15 March, 20 August and 23 October: free entry.
+15 March, 20 August, and 23 October: free entry